 Also try: other whole grains such as shredded wheat, barley, brown rice.

 These are loaded with water, so they hydrate your skin and your cells, Zied says.
 One large orange is an excellent source of vitamin C, which helps make collagen -- and that, in turn, helps keep your skin supple.

 In general, vegetables and fruits are great for your skin.
-Get at least 2 to 2.5 cups of vegetables and 1.5 cups of fruit per day if you're a woman, or 3 cups of veggies and 2 cups of fruit if you're a man.
 Go for lots of colors so you get a variety of nutrients.

 Also try: pink grapefruit, tomatoes, parsley.

 These are filled with a healthy type of fat, monounsaturated fat, which helps your skin stay hydrated, Zied says.
 That same healthy fat can also help you absorb some vitamins and nutrients that your skin needs.

 Try replacing high-fat salad dressings and mayo with avocado.
 "It gives you a lot of flavor and texture, and you don't need much to feel satisfied," Zied says.